Architecture

 Enterprise Storage

 Some solutions, like Alluxio or FSx for Lustre, require that you either deploy and manage your own infrastructure or that you provision capacity.
 It’s often difficult to predict the specific storage needs of an application, especially if the application can have unexpected or bursty needs.
 Regatta is a fully managed, serverless solution that automatically scales with your application.
-You don’t need to provision capacity or deploy infratructure, and you’re only billed for what you use.
+You don’t need to provision capacity or deploy infrastructure, and you’re only billed for what you use.